misterfancysocks/img-model-training-experiment/_specs/review-images/review-images-spec.md

 - **Features**:
   - Real-time preview of changes based on local modifications.
   - Ability to revert local changes before final submission.
-  - Always work with the cropped version of an image if it exists.
+  - Always work with the modified version of an image if it exists.

 - **Validations**:
-  - Ensure cropped images meet size and format requirements.
+  - Ensure modified images meet size and format requirements.

 ### Create AI Model
 - When the user clicks "Create Your AI Model":
   - Send all accumulated changes (rotations, crops, deletions) to the server.
-  - For images with both original and cropped versions, send changes based on the cropped version.
   - Navigate to the AI model generation page after successful update.

 ## API Calls